DareData/data-science-101/README.md

-If you are able to go through the entire process and get a passing grade on the sample LU you'll have a good understanding of the same flow that you'll use for all LUs throughout the academy.
+If you are able to go through the entire process and get a passing grade on the sample LU you'll have a good understanding of the same flow that you'll use for all LUs throughout the course.